pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 The `schema` object is callable, so you can validate the dataset by passing it it in as an argument to the `schema` call.
-If the dataframe passes schema validation, the calling `schema` simply returns the dataframe.
+If the dataframe passes schema validation, `schema` simply returns the dataframe.

 If not, it'll provide useful error messages: